 1 – Smithfield Hometown Original Sausage Links – A keto-friendly, ready to cook sausage in the freezer section at this Dollar General.
 Just 1 Carb in 3 cooked sausage links!
 Be careful when buying sausage, though, and look at the label.
 They also had another flavor of Smithfield Sausage which was much higher carb.

 2 – Beef Steaks – Sure, these are tiny little steaks, but steaks nonetheless.
-They even had two choices of steaks, right there in the freezer!
+They even had two choices of steaks, right there in

 3 – Cooked Shrimp – Unless you’re allergic to shellfish, you should probably be eating it more often.
 Packed with nutrients hard to find anywhere else.
 But you can find this keto shellfish treat in the freezer section at this Dollar General!

 4 – Ground Beef – This Dollar General Store had frozen ground beef in tubes and patties, both ready to go home for your keto supper.

 5 – Chicken Breast Strips – Cooked and frozen chicken breast strips make meal prep easy and can help you keto on a budget.